How to Build an email list - Mailotrix

 If you want to stand out in 2025, replace at least one of your boring forms with an interactive chatbot.
 Tools like Tally, Typeform, or ConvertFlow make it drag-and-drop simple.

-Think about it: someone meets you at an event, scans a QR code, and signs up for your list on the spot.
-That’s warm traffic — way more likely to open your emails than a random cold visitor.
+Think about it: you meet someone at an event, they scan a QR code, and boom—they’re on your list.
+That’s not cold traffic.
+That’s a real connection, and these people are far more likely to open and engage with your emails than a random visitor from Google.

-At Mailotrix, we worked with a boutique fitness studio that added QR codes on posters, flyers, and even water bottles at their gym.
-Members scanned, entered their email, and instantly got:
+For example, when we tested this strategy with a local fitness studio, we placed QR codes on posters, flyers, and even water bottles.
+Members scanned, signed up, and instantly got:

-• A 10% discount code for their next class.
+• A 10% discount on their next class

-The key takeaway: If you meet customers offline, don’t let that touchpoint go to waste.
-Stick a QR code on your receipts, posters, or event slides and funnel that traffic straight into your email list.
+👉 My rule is simple: if you meet customers in person, don’t waste that touchpoint.
+Put a QR code on receipts, posters, or event slides and funnel that traffic straight into your list.

 5. Light Advanced Tactics (Optional for Later)